 4.2.2 Procedure for Probing – In an initial (first) issue of Wags, members will receive the detailed proposition(s).
 It will be clearly signified that if after the deadline of the next (second) issue, no serious opposition(s) has been received, the Board will pursue without other notification.

 4.2.3 If, before the deadline of the next (second) issue, some acceptable amendment(s) has been received, the Board will begin another probing or the Board will amend the proposition(s) and pursue without other notice if the amendment(s) is of a minor nature.

 Section 5 – Eligibility to Vote

-5.1 Only Regular Members are eligible to vote during the election of Officers and on other National issues.
+5.1 Only Regular Members are eligible to vote.
 In order to be a Regular Member, one must have been an Associate Member in good standing with the Association for a minimum of one calendar year, applied for Regular Membership and paid the required fee.

 5.2 Only Regular Members residing in the region are eligible to vote for a Regional Director.